 Three mercenaries walking through the dark as a voiceover tells us a secret society has hired them to take control of the most haunted area in Europe so it can be researched.
 We get to hear about the haunting and the experimental drugs that are supposed to keep them safe.
 They aren’t safe and only Greg (Donald Cerrone, Terror on the Prairie, The Commando) survives.

 Back home he drops into his favourite bar for drinks with Cindy (Brande Roderick, Hood of Horror, One Month Out) and Mills (Chris Maher, Blowback, Make A Deal).
-After the inevitable bar fight, his neighbour Karen (Kelly Lynn Reiter, Maneater, Amityville Uprising) gives him some black pills, “Doctor’s orders”.
-The next morning he wakes up to find all hell has broken loose, literally.
+After the inevitable bar fight, his neighbour Karen (Kelly Lynn Reiter, Maneater, Woods Witch) gives him some black pills, “Doctor’s orders”.
+The next morning, he wakes up to find all hell has broken loose, literally.
 The city is under attack and demons are trying to break into Greg’s apartment.

-Director Lance Kawas (Dark Angels: The Demon Pit, Paid in Full) and co-writer John Sullivan (Recoil, Fear of the Dark) start with a decent idea for a low-budget film.
-By keeping Greg trapped in his apartment they avoid the cost of showing the end of the world while setting up a tried and true siege scenario.
+Director Lance Kawas (Dark Angels: The Demon Pit, Clown Motel) and co-writer John Sullivan (Recoil, Fear of the Dark) start with a decent idea for a low-budget film.
+By keeping Greg trapped in his apartment, they avoid the cost of showing the end of the world while setting up a tried and true siege scenario.
 One that, given the casting of Cerrone, should be heavy on the action as well as the scares.
 The fact that Sullivan co-wrote the above-average Security, about a security guard forced to fight off assassins in a closed mall, added to my expectations.

-Given their star’s skill set what the filmmakers needed to do was concentrate on scenes of Greg fighting the demons rather than talking.
-Unfortunately Project Legion has very little in the way of action.
-Given the small cast, limited sets and lack of effects other than the creatures one would expect the budget to have been channeled into showcases for its star’s martial arts skills.
-Unfortunatly those measures weren’t taken to save money for the action scenes, they were taken because there was no money to begin with.
+Given their star’s skill set, what the filmmakers needed to do was concentrate on scenes of Greg fighting the demons rather than talking.
+Unfortunately, Project Legion has very little in the way of action.
+Given the small cast, limited sets and lack of effects other than the creatures, one would expect the budget to have been channelled into showcases for its star’s martial arts skills.
+Unfortunately, those measures weren’t taken to save money for the action scenes, they were taken because there was no money, to begin with.

 Greg stays barricaded in his apartment for most of the film.
 He occasionally gets out into the hallway or one makes it through the door, but those occasions are few and far between.
 He does make it as far as the building’s parking area at one point before being forced back.
-Unfortunatly when he finaly does escape the building looks like a cheap motel with no trace of the windowed parking area he was in.
+Unfortunately, when he finally does escape, the building looks like a cheap motel with no trace of the windowed parking area he was in.